MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 # The SVCB record type

-The SVCB DNS resource record (RR) type (RRTYPE ???) is used to locate endpoints that can service an "https" origin.
+The SVCB DNS resource record (RR) type (RRTYPE ???) is used to locate endpoints that can service an origin.
+There is special handling for the case of "https" origins.
 The presentation format of the record is:

- RRName TTL Class SVCB SvcRecordType SvcFieldPriority \
+ RRName TTL Class SVCB SvcFieldPriority \
                          SvcDomainName SvcFieldValue

-where SvcRecordType is a numeric value of either "0" or "1", SvcFieldPriority is a number in the range 0-65535, SvcDomainName is a domain name, and SvcFieldValue is a string present when SvcRecordType is "1".
+SvcFieldPriority is a number in the range 0-65535, SvcDomainName is a domain name, and SvcFieldValue is a set of key=value pairs present for the ServiceForm.
+The SvcFieldValue is but empty and not included for the AliasForm.

 The algorithm for resolving SVCB records and associated address records is specified in {{resolution}}.

+## Parameter specification via ServiceFieldValue {#svcfieldvalue}

+TODO: WRITE ME in normative detail.
+[Along with cleaning up the wire format definition.]

+In ServiceForm, the SvcFieldValue contains key=value pairs.
+Keys are IANA-registered SvcParamKeys ({{#svcparamregistry}}) with both a case-insensitive string representation a numeric representation in the range 0-65535.

+Values are in a format specific to the SvcParamKey.
+Their definition should specify both their presentation format and wire encoding.
+They can be:

+* Domain names
+* Binary data
+* Strings
+* Numeric values in network byte order

+The presentation format for SvcFieldValue is a space-separated list of the key identifier, followed by a "=", followed by a either a quoted string, domain name, or numeric value.

+TODO: should this be a space-separated, comma-separated, or semicolon-separated list?
+Should it be in quotes?
+Either way we should have a formal grammar here.

+A design pattern for large values such as cryptographic keys is to specify two key types: one for the binary representation and one containing a domain name reference to a TXT record or other RRType (as specified by the key type) containing the actual value.
+This allows both inline and external references to SVCB RR entries.

+Unknown key types can be represented in presentation format as "keyNNNNN" where NNNNN is the numeric value of the key type.
+In presentation format unknown values should be represented as a base64 string.

 ## SVCB RDATA Wire Format

 The RDATA for the SVCB RR consists of:

-* a 1 octet flag field for SvcRecordType, interpreted as an unsigned numeric value (0 to 255, with only values "0" and "1" defined here)
 * a 2 octet field for SvcFieldPriority as an integer in network byte order.
-If SvcRecordType is "0", SvcFieldPriority MUST be 0.
+For AliasForm, SvcFieldPriority MUST be 0.
 * the uncompressed SvcDomainName, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
 * the SvcFieldValue byte string, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RRDATA and DNS message sizes).

-When SvcRecordType is "0", the SvcFieldValue SHOULD be empty ("") and clients MUST ignore the contents of non-empty SvcFieldValue fields.
+AliasForm is defined by SvcFieldValue being empty and not present.

+When SvcFieldValue is non-empty (ServiceForm), it contains a list of SvcParamKey=SvcParamValue pairs with length-prefixes for the SvcParamValues, each of which contains:

+* a 2 octet field containing the SvcParamKey type as an integer in network byte order.
+* a 2 octet field containing the length of the SvcParamValue as an integer between 0 and 65535 in network byte order (but constrained by the RRDATA and DNS message sizes).
+* an octet string of the length defined by the previous field.

+TODO: specify handling of ambiguity (eg, duplicates, validation, etc).

+TODO: decide if we want special handling for any SvcParamKey ranges?
+For example: range for greasing; experimental range;
+range-of-manditory-to-use-the-RR vs range of ignore-just-param-if-unknown.

 ## RRNames {#rrnames}